spglib/spglib/_sources/api.txt

 -------------------------

 Space group type is found and returned in schoenflies to ``symbol`` and also as a number (return value).
-0 is returned when it fails.
+0 is returned if it failed.

 ::